 This derivation is actually permitted by my account of English PE, in the context of a grammar that allows whose-movement.
-While adults must pied-pipe the non-subject possessum DP in its entirety to spec-CP, stranding it there, children can move whose alone, subsequently stranding ['s] in the embedded CP edge.
+While adults must pied-pipe the non-subject possessum DP in its entirety to spec-CP, stranding it there, children can move whose alone to spec-CP, subsequently stranding ['s] there by movement of who.

-This derivation shows the hallmarks of the local adjacency condition on ['s] that I have been arguing is present in possessor-extracting adults.
+This derivation shows the hallmark of the local adjacency condition on ['s] that I have been arguing is present in possessor-extracting adults.
 I suggest that children might first hypothesize a locally evaluated PF condition on genitive morphology, and expand this to the global level later on.
 Thus PE starts out as rampant in child speech, and while many mature out of it, others retain local evaluation as an option as adults.
-Thus in a way, some adults remain 'child-like' in this aspect of their grammar, though in losing whose-movement sentences like (87) become impossible.
+Thus in a way, some adults remain 'child-like' in this aspect of their grammar, though in losing whose-movement sentences like (84) become impossible.
 Serious consideration of this understanding of the acquisition path will have to wait for future work.